 Because the profile template is geared towards a more traditional employment background, it can be tricky to figure out how to best present yourself as an independent contractor.
 Establish a credible web presence and help your business thrive by following these tips to optimize your profile.

 Be sure to include keywords to enhance search engine optimization (SEO) when filling out all parts of your profile.
-Optimizing simply means using keywords or terms that define what you do such as “SQL database expert,” or “acquisition marketing” in your headline and throughout your profile.
-This helps to optimize your profile for search, which means it will more likely to appear when someone searches those keywords or phrases on LinkedIn or on a search engine.
+Optimizing simply means using keywords or terms that define what you do such as “SQL database expert,” or “acquisition marketing.”.
+This helps to optimize your profile for search, which means it will be more likely to appear when someone searches those keywords or phrases on LinkedIn or a search engine.

 The Summary section is your chance to write about your professional history, qualifications, and goals.
-Capture the attention and curiosity of your desired client base by highlighting a few accomplishments you are most proud of, your values and passions related to the industry, and a call to action such as directing readers to your email address or personal website for additional information.
-If you can, include quantifiable points to provide better context.
-For example, if you’re an IT consultant describing a project, rather than saying you, “helped decrease the amount of IT ticket requests,” say: “improved ticket turnover rate by 15%.”
+Capture the attention and curiosity of your desired target audience by highlighting a few accomplishments you are most proud of, your values and passions related to the industry, and a call to action such as directing readers to your email address or personal website for additional information.

 The Experience section divides past work experience by position.
 Rather than listing each project you’ve completed one-by-one, consider these two alternative options.